juhasev/sample-ninja-help/project-disqualify-participants.md

 2) The panelist's current status is not final in the project like invited or opened, started (when reconciling to disqualified)
 3) The panelist already has a status you are reconciling to.

-You are likely reconciling the wrong project if you get many invalid panelist IDs!
-Or it could also be possible that those panelists need to have **started** status in the project.
+If you get many invalid panelist IDs, you are likely reconciling the wrong project!
+It is also possible that those panelists need to have a **started** status in the project.

 ### What does the reconciling to completed mean?
 - Reward points are issued and immediately released from the pending state (on hold) to panelists to use.